mindspore-ai/docs/docs/lite/docs/source_en/architecture_lite.md

 <a href="https://gitee.com/mindspore/docs/blob/master/docs/lite/docs/source_en/architecture_lite.md" target="_blank"><img src="https://gitee.com/mindspore/docs/raw/master/resource/_static/logo_source_en.png"></a>

-MindSpore Lite is an ultra-fast, intelligent, and simplified device AI engine that enables intelligent applications in all scenarios, provides E2E solutions for users, and helps users enable AI capabilities.
+MindSpore Lite is an ultra-fast, intelligent, and simplified AI engine that enables intelligent applications in all scenarios, provides E2E solutions for users, and helps users enable AI capabilities.

 MindSpore Lite is divided into two parts: offline module and online module.
 The overall architecture of MindSpore Lite is as follows: